MakanAKaregar/ntrip2snr/README.md

 The BNC compiled code is available at: https://igs.bkg.bund.de/ntrip/bnc

 I tested Code Executable "v2.12.18 static" for OpenSUSE, Ubuntu, Debian and Raspbian.
-The compiled file <code>bnc-2.12.18-suse42-64bit-static</code> is also available in ntrip2snr repository.
+The compiled file <code>bnc-2.12.18-suse42-64bit-static</code> and
+<code>bnc-2.12.18-debian8-64bit-static</code> are also available in ntrip2snr repository.

 This example converts 1 min RTCM streams to RINEX 3 files and then to SNR-ready files to be used for real-time processing.